Can foreigners drive in China?

 Getting a temporary Chinese driver’s license

 To get a temporary Chinese driver's license, you'll need to visit a local Motor Vehicle Administration Office (车管所 - Chēguǎnsuǒ).
-The driver’s license (临时机动车驾驶许可) is valid for up to 90 days and extendable to a year depending on your Chinese visa validity.
+The driver’s license (临时机动车驾驶许可) is valid for up to 90 days and can be extended to a year, depending on your Chinese visa validity.
 Unlike the permanent permit, this version allows you to drive rental cars only.
 This means you won't be able to drive a friend or family member's car or buy a vehicle in China.

 Note: You must keep your overseas driving license and its Chinese translation, your Chinese temporary driving permit, and the car rental contract with you in the car while driving.